MostafaMahgoub/e-comm-crud/README.md

 - Get attributes: Click the "Attributes" button to view the attributes.
 - Get categories: Click the "Categories" button to view the categories.

-# Bonus Features
-The application includes a CSS3 background image behind the dog in the banner section.

 # Technologies Used
 The application was built using the following technologies: